jeremy-banks/devops/README.md

 - Centralized logging with compression and glacier archive
    - DNS logs sent to CloudWatch Log Group and S3 (with cross-regional replication and glacier)
    - ALB logs send to CloudWatch Log Group and S3 (with cross-regional replication and glacier)
-- AD
-   - Update directory AD and client VPN so groups in AD manage network access to AWS environments
-   - Add Windows Server 2019 cheap instance to Directory for AD administration
-- StackSet Deployments
-   - Disable unlimited burstable instance credits
-   - delete all default VPCs in all regions of every account
-   - AWS config for hipaa, CIS, NIST
-      - aggregate to security account probably
-   - AWS Backup with Multi-AZ and glacier
 - Mozilla Secrets OPerationS (SOPS) protects secrets in code using Key Management System (KMS) Customer Managed Key (CMK)
 - break glass entry for accounts https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/break-glass-access.html
 - ALB sec group with cool way of allowing ingress (nonprod through private CVPN, prod through public)